 What If One Cannot Afford a Bail?

 However, what happens if neither the defendant nor their family or friends can afford the bail?
-This is where professional bail bondsmen like AffordABail offer a legal and important service.
+This is where professional bail bondsmen like AffordABail in Berlin, CT offer a legal and important service.
 Rather than the defendant being stuck sitting in jail until their trial, they or their family and friends can work with a bail bondsman.
 For a percent fee of the total bail (usually 10, 15, or 20 percent depending on the state and severity of the charge) as well as some property or other items put up as collateral, bail bondsmen take responsibility for the full amount of the bail and the defendant is released.

 This percentage amount paid to bail bondsmen is not refundable, and if the defendant skips trial and doesn’t reappear like they are supposed to, then the collateral is forfeited.
 These two aspects are what many people use to correlate bail bondsmen with loan sharks, however this is inaccurate.
 The percent fee is payment in exchange for the bail bondsman’s primary service, namely, getting the defendant out of jail fast.
 As soon as the defendant is released, the bail bondsman has earned that percent payment.
 Especially if you’ve never been arrested before, bail is a rather unpleasant place, so most people view working with a bail agent and getting released quickly and efficiently as worth the cost.